 - Get Involved

-I started running at the trail about 1978 wearing polyester tennis dresses and heavy leather K-Swiss tennis shoes.
+I started running the Trail about 1978 wearing polyester tennis dresses and heavy leather K-Swiss tennis shoes.
 I thought running would help my tennis skills, but actually, it ruined them forever.
 I am so very glad!
-Tennis was so competitive, expensive and for me, not as time efficient for exercising as running.
-Running was free and freeing – all you needed was a good pair of shoes.
+Tennis was so competitive, expensive, and for me, not as time efficient for exercise as running.
+Running was free and freeing – all you need is a good pair of shoes.
 Men’s Adidas were all that women could find back then.

 I remember the first time I ran the three mile loop without stopping to walk.
 I was so excited and energized that I washed my car when I got home.
 I was thrilled!